Jill Biden Wearing Fishnets Somehow Became About Melania Trump

 It is easy, if tiresome, to point out the right’s hypocrisy when it comes to what type of woman is allowed to be sexy.
 But then again, why bring this up at all?

 More than 20 years ago, Melania Trump posed nude for her job.
 Last week, Jill Biden wore an outfit that could only be considered underwear fetishism if you’re hopelessly repressed and in need of some sunlight.
-Those two examples are not similar, and prove nothing except for the fact that women will always be judged by their perceived sex appeal.
+Those two examples are not similar and prove nothing except that women will always be judged by their perceived sex appeal.

 That might be one of the worst parts of a first lady's job description—no matter what your husband does, your outfits will always be the easiest thing for people to criticize.